-The world of taxes is technical and complicated but hang in there.
+The world of taxes is technical and complicated, but hang in there.
 We will try to make things as simple as we can.
-The first thing you need to know is that there isn’t just one “death tax” that you need to think about.
+The first thing you need to know is that there is not just one “death tax” that you need to think about.
 What is commonly thought of as the “death tax” is actually made up of several taxes:

 There are three main types of taxes that affect estate planning: estate tax, income tax, and capital gains tax.

-This is generally what people think of first when they are wondering how the “death tax” works, but only the very wealthy in the U.S. are affected by the estate tax.
+This is generally what people think of first when they are wondering how the “death tax” works.
+In reality, only the very wealthy in the U.S. are affected by the estate tax.
 However, that has not always been the case, and it could change at any time.